 The topics covered will remain the same as our in-person 3-day courses (see below).
 However, we have spread the content over more days to manage Zoom-fatigue.

-Please note that attendance for all sessions is mandatory and that there will be an online test during the final session of the course.
-Success will lead to a certificate of completion.
+Please note that attendance for all sessions is mandatory as is completion of an online test.
+Successfully meeting these criteria will lead to a certificate of completion.

 Marine Education and Research Society course on BC's whale species and seals, sea lions, dolphins, porpoises and otters too!

 The aim of this course is to enable more people to inform and inspire marine mammal conservation.
 This is intensive, crash training for those working (or hoping to work) as whale watch naturalists, kayak guides, park staff, or others interested in gaining a deeper knowledge of the natural history and conservation of BC's marine mammals.

 **Must be at least 18 years old to attend the course**

 If you have any questions, please contact email@example.com.